Energy

 Get the latest ecoRI News stories in your inbox every Tuesday and Friday.

-But while the wind farm may have cleared all state hurdles, the hostility toward the offshore wind sector from the Trump administration means SouthCoast Wind is still a long way from becoming operational.
+While the wind project may have cleared all state hurdles, the hostility toward the offshore wind sector from the Trump administration means SouthCoast Wind is still a long way from becoming operational.
 Federal officials issued Revolution Wind a stop-worker order twice last year, and despite being overturned by the courts, it resulted in repeated project delays.

 Jennifer Flood, SouthCoast Wind’s chief of permitting, said hostility from the federal government had impacted their ability to provide firm milestone dates for final investment decisions, financial close, and other precise timelines.

-“The current federal administration does not prioritize offshore wind energy at the same level as the previous federal administration,” said Flood.
+“The current federal administration does not prioritize offshore wind energy at the same level as the previous federal administration,” Flood said.
 “We are keenly aware of that, and it’s something that we are working through every day.
 It does add an additional level of complexity and uncertainty to an already complex permitting process.”

 The approved assent from CRMC carries 30 separate stipulations recommended by staff, ranging from the plan to bury the export cable, to environmental compliance, to electromagnetic field monitoring.